Arpitpandey992/Image-Colorization-Using-GAN/README.md

 ## How to replicate on your device
 First, install all of the libraries mentioned in [Dependencies:](#dependencies).
 Now after installing, just run the notebook, either locally or on sites like <a href=https://www.kaggle.com>Kaggle</a>, <a href=https://colab.research.google.com>Google Collab</a>, etc.

-Make sure that folder paths for retrieving and storing checkpoints are set correctly as i defined them to be used with kaggle, so they may not work when running on any other environment.
+Make sure that folder paths for retrieving and storing checkpoints are set correctly.
+I defined the folder paths to be used with kaggle, so they may not work when running on any other environment.

 Pretrained Weights could be found in <a href=https://www.kaggle.com/datasets/arpitpandey992/model-params>My Model Checkpoints</a>.\
 The checkpoints till epoch 350 are in <a href=https://www.kaggle.com/datasets/arpitpandey992/model-params/versions/4>Version 4</a>\
-The checkpoints till epoch 650 are in <a href=https://www.kaggle.com/datasets/arpitpandey992/model-params/versions/6>Version 6</a>
+The checkpoints till epoch 950 are in <a href=https://www.kaggle.com/datasets/arpitpandey992/model-params/versions/8>Version 8</a>